Also known as non-invasive body contouring

 - Outpatient treatment with little to no downtime and minimal discomfort.

-- No incision required.
+- Non-invasive procedure with no incision required.

 - Multiple treatment sessions may be needed to produce satisfactory results.